Second Brigade, Second Division

 Note: The 1st Rhode Island Detached Militia, under the command of Major J P Balch, was stationed at Camp Sprague, G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., between 22 and 25 July, 1861.

-Washington, D. C., to Providence, Providence, County, Rhode Island, 25-28 July, 1861: The 1st Rhode Island Detached Militia was ordered to proceed by the Washington Branch, Baltimore & Ohio Railroad, to Providence, Providence County, Rhode Island, at 1 PM on 25 July, 1861, and was accompanied by the 25th Pennsylvania Infantry (300), Companies B, E, and H, under the command of Captain D A Smith, 25th Pennsylvania Infantry, Company H. The regiment arrived by the Baltimore & Ohio Railroad at Camden Station, at the intersection of South Howard and Camden Streets, Baltimore City, Maryland, in the evening on 25 July, 1861, and was ordered to proceed by the Philadelphia, Wilmington & Baltimore Railroad to Philadelphia, Philadelphia County, Pennsylvania, at 8 AM on 26 July, 1861.
-The 1st Rhode Island Detached Militia arrived at Baltimore Station, corner of Broad and Prime Streets, Philadelphia, Philadelphia County, Pennsylvania, at 7 PM the same day and were ordered to proceed by steamer at Washington Street wharf, Philadelphia, Philadelphia County, Pennsylvania, to Camden, Camden County, New Jersey, at 11 PM on 26 July, 1861.
+The 1st Rhode Island Detached Militia was ordered to proceed by the Washington Branch, Baltimore & Ohio Railroad, to Providence, Providence County, Rhode Island, at 1 PM on 25 July, 1861, and was accompanied by the 25th Pennsylvania Infantry (300), Companies B, E, and H, under the command of Captain D A Smith, 25th Pennsylvania Infantry, Company H. The regiment arrived by the Baltimore & Ohio Railroad at Camden Station, corner of South Howard and Camden Streets, Baltimore City, Maryland, in the evening on 25 July, 1861, and was ordered to proceed by the Philadelphia, Wilmington & Baltimore Railroad to Philadelphia, Philadelphia County, Pennsylvania, at 8 AM on 26 July, 1861.
+The 1st Rhode Island Detached Militia arrived at Broad Street Station, corner of Broad and Washington Avenue/ Prime Street, Philadelphia, Philadelphia County, Pennsylvania, at 7 PM the same day and were ordered to proceed by steamer at Washington Street Wharf, Philadelphia, Philadelphia County, Pennsylvania, to Camden, Camden County, New Jersey, at 11 PM on 26 July, 1861.
 The regiment arrived by the Camden & Amboy Railroad at South Amboy, Middlesex County, New Jersey, in the morning on 27 July, 1861, and by steamer at New York City, New York County, New York, at 10 AM the same day.
 Four companies of the 1st Rhode Island Detached Militia were ordered to proceed by the steamer State of Maine and six companies, under the command of Colonel A E Burnside, by the steamer Bay State to Providence, Providence, County, Rhode Island, at 1.30 PM on 27 July, 1861.
-The regiment arrived at Providence, Providence, County, Rhode Island, in the morning on 28 July, 1861.
+The regiment arrived at Providence, Providence, County, Rhode Island, at 7 AM on 28 July, 1861 (See the 25th Pennsylvania Infantry).

 Mustered out, Providence, Providence, County, Rhode Island, 2 August, 1861: The 1st Rhode Island Detached Militia was mustered out at Providence, Providence, County, Rhode Island, Colonel G Loomis, 5th United States Infantry, on 2 August, 1861.